DominicMachado/DominicMachado.github.io/docs/latn-199-f20/schedule.md

 - Nepos, Prologue
 - **Homework (due before class)**: Translate Nepos' [Prologue](http://dcc.dickinson.edu/nepos-hannibal/prologus).
 Jot down three things that were confusing to you in this passage.

+### Wednesday, October 14
+- Nepos, Prologue
+- **Homework (due before class)**: Translate sentences 3-5 of the Prologue, marking out the clauses, both independent and dependent, and the main verbs within each.
+Be sure you can identify what type of clauses and can explain any subjunctive verbs in them.
+Additionally, write down at least three words or constructions that you found confusing in the passage.

 ***

 ## Week 8